torquefi/torque_docs/docs/overview/03_borrow.md

 ## Compound V3

 Compound V3, popularly known as the Comet deployment which isolates risk across markets and further improves capital efficiency through optimized reward structures, is integrated with Torque USD.
-This enables an improved borrowing experience through best-in-class loan rates as TORQ accrues to users while COMP accrues to the treasury.
+This enables an improved borrowing experience through best-in-class loan rates as TORQ accrues to users.

 ## TUSDEngine